Ngz91/dotfiles/README.md

 exec --no-startup-id sh ~/.config/polybar/launch.sh
 ```

-Polybar is pretty well documented, you can read the documentation in [their repository](https://github.com/polybar/polybar/wiki/) if you have any doubt on how to use it or customize it.
+Polybar is pretty well documented, you can read the documentation in [their repository](https://github.com/polybar/polybar/wiki/) if you have any doubt about how to use it or how to customize it.

 ## Ranger and Zathura